reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```
 I am connecting to LocalStack on port 4956.

-Similarly in SDK our code looks will resemble as - taking S3 as an example -
+Similarly in SDK our code looks will resemble the below snippet -
 ```java
 URI endpointOverride = new URI("http://localhost:4566");
 S3Client s3 = S3Client.builder().endpointOverride(endpointOverride ).region(region).build();
 ```

 ## How To Run LocalStack

-We run Localstack either as a python application using our local python installation or alternately using a docker image.
+We run LocalStack either as a python application using our local python installation or alternately using a docker image.

 ### Run with python
 ```
 pip install localstack